WICG/view-transitions/scoped-transitions.md

 1. Create the [`ViewTransition`](https://drafts.csswg.org/css-view-transitions-1/#viewtransition) object.

-2. At the next rendering opportunity, capture the painted output of each tagged element under the scoped transition root, and create the pseudo-element tree with `::view-transition-old` pseudo-elements.
-A tagged element's geometry information is computed relative to the scoped transition root.
+2. At the next rendering opportunity, capture the painted output of each tagged element in the scope's DOM subtree, and create the pseudo-element tree with `::view-transition-old` pseudo-elements.
+A tagged element's geometry information is computed relative to the scope.

 3. Invoke the callback passed to `startViewTransition`.